ScaledMarkets/dabl/langref/README.md

 	pre-processing phase in C.</li>
 <li>Parse - The output of the prior phase is parsed and an object model is created.</li>
 <li>Analysis - Identifiers are resolved, matching them up with their declarations.
+	String concatenations are performed.
+Logical and arithmetic expressions
-	Expressions <i>may</i> be partially evaluated, where possible.
-Values that depend on the DABL file context (e.g., its location on a file system) are elaborated.</li>
+	<i>may</i> be partially evaluated, where possible.
+Values
+	that depend on the DABL file context (e.g., its location on a file system) are elaborated.</li>
 <li>Execution - The actions implied by the file are performed.
-The actions depend on the tool
+The actions depend
-	that is processing the DABL file.
-Actions might include adding listeners for events, etc. Execution can happen right after a DABL file is parsed, or it can happen at any time later.</li>
+	on the tool that is processing the DABL file.
+Actions might include contextual analysis such as security analysis or other kinds of integrity analysis; it may also include preparation for execution, such as adding listeners for events, etc. Execution can happen right after a DABL file is parsed, or it can happen at any time later.</li>
 </ol>